 Crocker's notes on common forms, MCLE 2006 with supplement, Chapter 26

-Massachusetts Superior Court civil practice jury instructions, MCLE, loose-leaf.
+Massachusetts Superior Court civil practice jury instructions, 3rd ed., MCLE, loose-leaf.
 Chapter 17, Real Estate

 Neighboring property owners, Shepard's McGraw-Hill, 1988 with supplement, Chapter 6

 A practical guide to disputes between adjoining landowners-easements, v.
 1, Matthew Bender, 1989 with supplement, Chapter 7